nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Gray"> NOTE! </span> <br>
 >
-> * Constraint rationale: A whitespace cannot be the first character of the string, such that " " cannot be a valid input.
+> * Constraint rationale: A whitespace cannot be the first character, such that " " cannot be a valid input.
 > * Duplicate handling rationale: The same address can have multiple residents.
 Records of students who have graduated and who lived in the address can also be maintained.

 ### Tags